Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 ## Overview

-This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
+This sample demonstrates a cross-platform application suite involving an Angular single-page application (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
 In doing so, it implements **Role-based Access Control** (RBAC) by using Azure AD **Security Groups**.

-Authorization in Azure AD can also be done with **App Roles**, as shown in the [previous tutorial](../1-call-api-roles/README.md). **Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Access control in Azure AD can also be done with **App Roles**, as shown in the [previous tutorial](../1-call-api-roles/README.md). **Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 ## Scenario